-Antigua and Barbuda does not have a comprehensive or inclusive care, treatment, rehabilitation, recovery, or social integration programs or services in the public health care network, or social protection.
+Bolivia does not have comprehensive or inclusive care, treatment, rehabilitation, recovery, or social integration programs and services in the public health or social protection network.

-The country does not have programs or services that take into account the "International Standards for the Treatment of Drug Use Disorders" of the WHO and UNODC.

-Antigua and Barbuda does not take into account the use of the "Technical Guide for countries to set targets for universal access to HIV prevention, treatment, and care for injecting drug users," issued by WHO, UNODC, and UNAIDS.
+The country does not take into account the "International Standards on Treatment of Drug Use Disorders" of the WHO and UNODC or the use of the "Technical Guide for countries to set targets for universal access to HIV prevention, treatment, and care for injecting drug users," issued by the WHO, UNODC, and UNAIDS.